rstropek/git-fundamentals/content/labs/0030-tags-stashing.md

 ## Creating the Repository

-* Create a new, empty folder called *AcmeCorpWebsite*.
+* Create a new, empty folder called *TicTacToe*.
 * Open a command shell in the new folder.
 * Make the folder a Git repository: `git init`
 * Open folder in your favorite editor.
 Here we are going to use VSCode: `code .`

 ## Add TicTacToe Board

-* Simulate the creation of the first, draft version of the website by copying [*index.html*](0030-tags-stashing/010-game-board/index.html) into the created folder.
+* Simulate the creation of the first, draft version of the game by copying [*index.html*](0030-tags-stashing/010-game-board/index.html) into the created folder.
 It displays the TicTacToe board but does not contain any game logic yet.
   * If you want, double-click on *index.html* to see the website.
 * Add and commit your changes.
 The commit message should be *Implement game board*.